-Choosing puppy dog toys can be a lot of fun, but it can be challenging too!
+Choosing puppy dog toys for Fido can be fun, but it can be challenging too.

 I've got the answer to that one :)

 On this page you'll find a selection of the best puppy toys on the market - these have been given the once over by my panel of testers (aka my own puppies and dogs) and I know that they fit the bill.

 Chewing is a normal canine activity, and most adult dogs still love to chomp on a favorite toy or bone.

 But during the time your puppy is between 3 and 7 months old, the teething phase is in full swing, and your little one needs to have the right toys to bite down on to help relieve the discomfort or pain in his gums.